Home Improvements During the Pandemic

 Let There Be Light

-As a natural disinfectant, sunlight reduces the production of harmful bacteria and organisms around your home.
+Sunlight is a natural disinfectant that reduces the production of harmful bacteria and organisms around your home.
 It also increases endorphins and serotonin in the body and is a natural healer.

-Cleaning your windows allows more light into your home, and a mirror affixed to the wall amplifies whatever natural light can already get through on its own.
+Cleaning your windows allows more light into your home, and a mirror affixed to the wall amplifies whatever natural light can already pass through.
 You can hire a window fitter to install more oversized windows or replace solid wood interior doors with glass-paneled models.

 Add Plants